 Discovering How to Celebrate Christmas and New Year in Egypt!!

-Egypt is one of the oldest civilizations of the world that takes pride in its millennia-old history and spectacular tourist hotspots.
+Egypt is one of the oldest civilizations in the world that takes pride in its millennia-old history and spectacular tourist hotspots.
 From the world-famous pyramids of Giza to ancient ruins of centuries-old temples to pristine beaches.
 Egypt is a melting pot of destinations with something for every traveler from across the world.
 For the adventurer in you, the country offers a variety of exhilarating activities like sandboarding, snorkeling, and deep-water diving.
 With a wide range of variety, it’s a perfect destination to celebrate Christmas and welcome the New Year.
 It might surprise you that Christmas in Egypt is celebrated with a truckload of enthusiasm and excitement on 7th January, unlike the rest of the world!
 However, the celebration on 25th December is pretty grand and enjoyed with a lot of pomp and show.

 In addition, the brilliant celebration continues until year once the natives welcome the year with a fine show of pyrotechnic and grand feast.
 Here we have master-crafted different ways on how Christmas and New Year are celebrated in Egypt.